kemalcr/kemal/_docs/middlewares.md

 ---
 layout: doc
 title: Middlewares
+order: 9
 ---

 ## Middlewares

 Middlewares a.k.a `Handler`s are the building blocks of `Kemal`.
 It lets you seperate your concerns into different layers.

 Each middleware is supposed to have one responsibility.
 Take a look at `Kemal`'s built-in middlewares to see what that means.